scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/android-web-api-scrutinization/index.md

 ---
 Title: Android: Scrutinizing web APIs used in mobile apps
 ---
+#Android: Scrutinizing web APIs used in mobile apps
 #<font style="color:red;">This project is unavailable since it already has been assigned to a MSc student.</font>
 <br><p><font style="color:grey;">
 #Introduction